- Fantastic Team

 How to get rid of squirrels in your loft?

 If a squirrel has managed to sneak inside your home, you will be aware of its presence almost immediately.
-These critters are fairly active during the day and will generate lots of noise, which can be very mentally exhausting.
+These critters are fairly active during the day and will generate lots of noises in the loft, which can be very mentally exhausting.
 But there is no reason to deprive yourself of sound sleep if you can do something about it.
 Here’s how to drive out noisy squirrels from your loft the humane way.

 It’s important to note the types of squirrels you can see in the UK.
 The red squirrel is a protected species, so it’s illegal to kill it.
 However, the grey squirrel is an invasive species and it’s illegal to release it in the wild.
 So, if you have caught the squirrel and you aren’t sure which type it is, take it to a vet.
 You’ll be advised on what to do next.